Stochastic cooling: Technical details

-Stochastic cooling uses the electrical signals produced by individual particles in a group of particles (called a "bunch" of particles) to drive an electro-magnet device, usually an electric kicker, that will kick the bunch of particles to reduce the wayward momentum of that one particle.
-These individual kicks are applied continuously and over an extended time, the average tendency of the particles to have wayward momenta is reduced.
-These cooling times range from a second to several minutes, depending on the depth of the cooling that is required.
+Stochastic cooling uses the electrical signals produced by individual particles in a group of particles (called a "bunch" of particles) to drive an electromagnetic device, usually an electric kicker, that will kick the bunch of particles to reduce the wayward momentum of that one particle.
+These individual kicks are applied continuously, and over an extended time, the average tendency of the particles to have wayward momenta is reduced.
+These cooling times range from a second to several minutes, depending on the depth of the cooling required.

-Stochastic cooling is used to narrow the transverse momentum distribution within a bunch of charged particles in a storage ring by detecting fluctuations in the momentum of the bunches and applying a correction (a "steering pulse" or "kick").
+Stochastic cooling is used to narrow the transverse momentum distribution within a bunch of charged particles in a storage ring by detecting fluctuations in the momentum of the bunch and applying a correction (a "steering pulse" or "kick").
 This is an application of negative feedback.
-This is known as "cooling," as the kinetic energy of particles is related to their internal temperature: the faster the particles are moving, the higher the temperature.
+This is known as "cooling", as the kinetic energy of particles is related to their internal temperature: the faster the particles are moving, the higher the temperature.
 If the average momentum of the bunch were to be subtracted from the momentum of each particle, then the charged particles would appear to move randomly, much like the molecules in a gas.

 The charged particles travel in bunches in potential wells that keep them stable.
-While the overall motion of the bunch can be damped (reduced) using standard radio frequency, the internal momentum distribution of each bunch cannot.
+While the overall motion of a bunch can be damped (reduced) using standard radio-frequency equipment, the internal momentum distribution of each bunch cannot.
 This can instead be accomplished by stochastic cooling, which aims to slow down individual particles within each bunch using electromagnetic radiation.

-The bunches pass through a wideband optical scanner, which detects the position of the individual particles.
+The bunches pass through a wideband optical scanner, which detects the positions of the individual particles.
 In a synchrotron, the transverse motion of the particles can be easily damped by synchrotron radiation, which has a short pulse length and covers a broad range of frequencies, but the longitudinal (forward and backward) motion requires other devices, such as a free-electron laser.
-To achieve cooling, the position information is fed-back into the particle bunches (using, for example, a fast kicker magnet), producing a negative feedback loop that stabilizes their motion.
+To achieve cooling, the position information is fed back into the particle bunches (using, for example, a fast kicker magnet), producing a negative feedback loop that stabilizes their motion.